 The student must put forth a proposal for a devised artistic experience that the student will manage from the conception to the delivery of the experience.
-(The students must adhere to the rules and regulations put forth by the BACA department and their advisor concerning the Senior Project in order for the student to receive credit for their Senior Project.)
+Students must adhere to the rules and regulations put forth by the BACA department and their advisor concerning the senior project in order to receive credit for their senior project.

-Directing for the Stage
+CART480.
+Directing for the Stage (3)